 Love to garden?
-Here’s hard-won wisdom from the pros to help you be faster, cleaner and more efficient in decorating your villa in uae
+Here’s hard-won wisdom from the pros to help you be faster, cleaner and more efficient in decorating your villa in uae with plants.

 Soil.
 Basically, there are three types of soil – sand, clay, and silt – and they’re pretty much easy to differentiate.
 Use a spade to turn your soil at least once a month, if not more, so that it stays loose and light.
 Clay soils may become hard and crumbly over time, so give them a little more TLC.